 By Catherine Marfin, The Texas Tribune

-“Texas grades school districts on an A-F scale.
-Explore your district’s grades here.” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+“Texas House passes Senate bill seeking to ensure free speech on college campuses” was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Texas Tribune mission statement